 Starch is added to the sauce, depending on the recipe as an additional thickener.
 Recipes in which the broth contains fat will thicken without the addition of starch.

-Apart from soups, this sauce is also used in other Greek dishes like dolmades, giouvarlakia, fricassée, etc. Each recipe will be explained separately.
+This sauce is mostly know from Chicken Avgolemono Soup, but apart from soups, this sauce is also used in other Greek dishes like dolmades, Giouvarlakia (meatball soup), Pork Fricassée, Lahanodolmades, Kolokassi (taro), Stuffed Courgets (zucchini), etc. Each recipe will be explained separately.

 Preparation time: 5 minutes